 To make managing cash flow and working capital easier choose to finance purchases of large assets like equipment and real estate using long term loans instead of using your working capital.
 This allows you to spread the payments over the average life of the assets.
 While there is an additional expenditure of interest, you’ll have preserved your working capital for business operations.
 Alternatively, you could choose to lease vehicles, computers, and other business equipment that avoids tying up cash and yet allows you to expense them as costs on your business taxes.

-Tips To Manage Cash Flow Effectively
+5 Useful Tips To Manage Cash Flow Effectively

 1. Monitor Your Inventory